With new name and album, The Chicks’ voices ring loud again

 “It just seemed like a good reflection on our times,” said Maines.
 “In 20 years, we’ll look back at that album cover and title and remember exactly what was going on in the country right then.”

-“Gaslighter” is a slang term, inspired by a 1944 Ingrid Bergman film, to describe a psychological abuser who manipulates the truth to make a person feel crazy.
+“Gaslighter” is a term that describes a psychological abuser who manipulates the truth to make a person feel crazy.
 In recent years, it’s been used to describe powerful men like Harvey Weinstein or Donald Trump.

 “I think most everybody has a gaslighter in their lives somewhere,” said Strayer.
 “But, yeah, it was so weird how it echoes our current administration.”

-As the best-selling female group in RIAA history, The Chicks appealed to generation of country fans that saw themselves in the band’s stories, whether it was “Wide Open Spaces” or “Cowboy Take Me Away.”
-After three independent albums, their first major label record in 1998 sold 13 million copies in the U.S. alone.
+As the best-selling female group in RIAA history, The Chicks appealed to a generation of country fans who saw themselves in the band’s stories, whether it was “Wide Open Spaces” or “Cowboy Take Me Away.”
+Their first major label record in 1998 has sold 13 million copies in the U.S. alone.

 In 2003, as then-President George Bush was preparing to invade Iraq, the trio were playing a show in London when Maines announced they were ashamed that the president was from Texas.

 The fallout became country music lore, a warning to stay away from political talk, especially of the liberal kind.
-They were booed on awards shows, radio stations pulled their music off the air and fans destroyed their CDs.
-Maguire only recently showed her daughters the 2006 documentary called “Shut Up and Sing” that showed how the backlash affected them behind the scenes.
+They were booed on awards shows, radio stations pulled their music and fans destroyed their CDs.
+Maguire only recently showed her daughters the 2006 documentary called “Shut Up and Sing,” that showed how the backlash affected them behind the scenes.

-“I was putting off showing them because I have one that’s 11 and I just thought she was a little young,” Maguire said.
-“I thought she might be upset by just the death threat stuff.”
+Maguire feared her 11-year-old might be too young for some of the material, which included death threats.

-Instead, her daughters, living in a social media generation when everyone is afforded an opinion, were confused by the reaction to Maines’ tame comments compared to the vitriolic criticism lobbed by politicians and pundits every day.
+Instead, her social media-savvy daughters were confused by the reaction to Maines’ tame comments compared to today’s vitriolic criticism.

 “And it was just funny hearing 16- and 11-year-olds going, ‘Why?
 What?
 Wait.
 She said that?
 And people got so mad?’” said Maguire.

 The trio are all now parents of teenagers when youth activists are taking the lead on gun control, climate change and racial inequality.
-Their song “March March,” which was released the same day they announced they were dropping the word Dixie from their name, was inspired by student-led demonstrations over gun control in 2018.
+Their song, “March March,” which was released the same day they announced they were dropping the word Dixie from their name, was inspired by student-led gun control demonstrations in 2018.

-“We were all at March for Our Lives with Emma Gonzalez leading that charge,” said Strayer.
-“We were in the hundreds of thousands of people in that march.
-And it’s the first time I’ve ever experienced something like that.
-And it was very powerful.”

 On “Juliana Calm Down,” their daughters and nieces are name-checked in a song that encourages young women to keep their heads held high when struggling through life’s obstacles.
-Maines is speaking to her two teenage boys on “Young Man,” a song for divorced parents who feel like they’ve let down their kids.
+Maines speaks to her two teenage boys on “Young Man,” a song for all those divorced parents who feel like they’ve let down their kids.

-Still fans have been quick try to associate very specific lyrics from “Gaslighter” to Maines’ contentious divorce to actor Adrian Pasdar.
-Between the three women, they’ve had five divorces, so they said people shouldn’t read too literally into the words.

-“I think people had it in their minds that this album is about one thing and one thing only, and it’s not,” said Maines.
-“People are jumping to conclusions.”

-Hit pop songwriter Justin Tranter, who has penned hits for Justin Bieber, Selena Gomez and Imagine Dragons, helped The Chicks co-write some of the album’s most raw, vulnerable breakup songs, including “Sleep at Night.”
+Hit pop songwriter Justin Tranter, who has co-written hits for Justin Bieber, Selena Gomez and Lady Gaga, helped The Chicks co-write some of the album’s most raw, vulnerable break up songs, including “Sleep At Night.”

 “Some of those pre-choruses are not songs,” said Tranter.
 “Natalie was just talking and I was literally writing down what she was saying and then I found a way to put it to a melody.”

-“Gaslighter” was recorded and co-written with Jack Antonoff, the Grammy-winning producer-artist known for recording with pop’s female elite: Taylor Swift, Lana Del Ray, Lorde and Sia.
-Antonoff pushed them to use their core strength, the three-part harmonies backed by fiddle and banjo, in new ways.
+“Gaslighter” was recorded and co-written with Jack Antonoff, a Grammy-winning producer-artist known for recording with Taylor Swift, Lana Del Ray and Lorde.
+He pushed them to use their core strength, the three-part harmonies backed by fiddle and banjo, in new ways.

-Maguire’s fiddle playing is rhythmic on “Texas Man” backed by electric guitar from Grammy-winner St. Vincent.
-Strayer’s banjo leads a chorus of electronic melodies, cello and double drums on “Sleep at Night.”
-Their voices, strong, sharp and haunting, blend and build in cinematic ways.

-Their last album, 2006’s “Taking the Long Way,” earned five Grammys, including album, record and song of the year, and won over masses of fans who never listened to them before.
-But it’s unlikely the fans who turned their back on The Chicks 17 years ago are going to feel any different about the band’s return.
+Their last album, 2006’s “Taking The Long Way,” earned five Grammys, including album of the year, and won over masses of fans who never listened to them before.
+But it’s unlikely the fans who turned their back on The Chicks 17 years ago are going to feel any different about their return.

 When The Chicks and Beyoncé performed at the Country Music Association Awards in 2016, a vocal minority unleashed their anger on social media at the idea that both artists would be invited to perform.